Update for Parents:

 · Any personal items, toys etc. should not be brought into school, unless requested.

-Thank you for taking the time to read the information; we do hope that you find this document helpful, and we look forward to welcoming you back in the Autumn Term – September 2020.
-You will continue to be updated regularly by the school particularly as we are able to offer more extended provision across the school.
+Thank you for taking the time to read the information; we do hope that you find this document helpful; will continue to be updated regularly by the school particularly as we are able to offer more extended provision across the school.

 Please remember these three key actions: